ca4mi/ca4mi.github.io/content/posts/2024-10-13-hackintosh-setup-apps/index.md

 **Other Apps**
 * Adobe Photoshop 2024
-* Adobe Lightroom Classic
+* Adobe Lightroom Classic 9.4
 * Capture One 16.3

-I'm thinking about upgrading 240GB SSD to a 2TB SSD in the future.